 Michelle holds an MFA from USC School of Cinematic Arts' renowned John Wells Division of Writing for Screen & Television.
 In 2016, she was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
 She also served as event coordinator for the John Wells Division's annual industry networking event, First Pitch.

 She now works in television.
-When not writing, reading, and binging massive amounts of TV, Michelle enjoys playing with other people's pets, eating, and tweeting mean things about Donald Trump.
-She hopes to create media that both centers and celebrates the stories of people from marginalized communities becoming their whole and free selves.
+When not writing, reading, and binging massive amounts of TV, Michelle enjoys eating, wasting time on Twitter, and keeping her social media networks updated about the antics of her cat, Baxter.
+She hopes to create media that both centers and celebrates stories about people from marginalized communities doing the messy work of becoming their whole and free selves.

 But more than anything, she just wants to make her Momma and Daddy proud.